casper-network/casper-integrations/node-api/get-account/readme.md

 - initialise the on-chain account's main purse with X CSPR tokens;

 The user's public key is mapped to a unique identifier known as the **Account Hash**.
-This identifier is used to query the chain for account information.
+The account hash is used to query the chain for account information.

 ## JSON-RPC